IRL2/nanover-server-py/python-libraries/narupa-openmm/README.md

 The [OpenMM documentation](http://docs.openmm.org/latest/userguide/application.html#running-simulations)
 describes different ways of setting up a simulation, including from Amber or Gromacs input files.

-The Narupa OpenMM package provides a way of serializing an entire simulation as a single XML file.
+The NanoVer OpenMM package provides a way of serializing an entire simulation as a single XML file.
 This allows one to decouple the preparation and the running of a simulation.
 See the "[Writing a XML simulation file](#writing-a-xml-simulation-file)" section to learn more about the file format to describe a simulation, and